rongi/kotlin-blog/_drafts/2017-07-27-error-handling-in-rxjava.markdown

 What will happen if both `userProvider.getUsers()` observables emit an error?

-Now, you may think that both of these error will be mapped to an empty list and two empty lists will be emitted.
+Now, you may think that both errors will be mapped to an empty list and so two empty lists will be emitted.
 You may be surprised to see that actually only one list is emitted.
+This is because error occurred in the first `userProvider.getUsers()` will terminate the whole chain upstream and second parameter of `concat` will never be executed.

 You see, errors in RxJava are pretty destructive.
-They are designed as fatal conditions that stops the whole chain upstream.
+They are designed as fatal signals that stops the whole chain upstream.
 They aren't supposed to be part of interface of your observable.
-They are handled by RxJava as unexpected errors should be handled.
+They are handled by RxJava as unexpected errors.

 If you design your observables to emit errors as a valid output these observables will have limited scope of possible use.
-It's not obvious how complex chains work in case of error, so it's very easy to misuse error-emitting observables and this will result in bugs.
+It's not obvious how complex chains will work in case of error, so it's very easy to misuse error-emitting observables which will result in bugs.
 Very nasty kind of bugs, the ones that are reproducible only occasionally (on exceptional conditions, like lack of network) and don't leave stack traces.

 ## Result class

 So, how to design observables that return expected errors?
-Just wrap them into some kind of `Result` class, some variation of this:
+Just make them return some kind of `Result` class, which can contain either legit result or an exception.
+Something like this:

 ```kotlin
 data class Result<out T>(